cloudflare/pingora/docs/user_guide/phase.md

 ### `upstream_request_filter()`
 This phase is to modify requests before sending to upstream.

+### `adjust_upstream_modules()` _(feature: `adjust_upstream_modules`)_
+This phase is triggered when the upstream response header arrives, before upstream modules (such as `upstream_compression`) process it.

+Use this to configure upstream module behavior based on the response header, e.g. setting a dictionary for dictionary-based content encoding.
+The response header is provided as an immutable reference; to modify the response header itself, use `upstream_response_filter()` instead.

 ### `upstream_response_filter()/upstream_response_body_filter()/upstream_response_trailer_filter()`
 This phase is triggered after an upstream response header/body/trailer is received.